A Culture of Holistic Care — Bachelor of Science in Nursing Degree

 A Top-Notch Bachelor of Science in Nursing

-“It was so nice to have a new facility,” said Shaelyn.
+“It was so nice to have a new facility,” said Atkins.
 “While the sim labs were at first very intimidating, they were an amazing tool to aid us in our education.
 It was ideal to be able to practice on mannequins with a wide range of virtual symptoms,” she said.
-Shaelyn explained that these real-to-life mannequins could breathe, blink, and do just about anything that a human does.
+Atkins explained that these real-to-life mannequins could breathe, blink, and do just about anything that a human does.

 Her excellent classroom experience at Grace was matched by an outstanding clinical experience.

 “The chance to observe at state-of-the-art hospitals in Fort Wayne like Parkview Regional Medical Center or Lutheran Hospital was such a privilege.
-We would drive there once a week my senior year, but the experience made the drive well worth it,” Shaelyn remarked.
+We would drive there once a week my senior year, but the experience made the drive well worth it,” Atkins remarked.
 It was during her clinical hours that Shaelyn really saw her confidence grow as a nurse.

 And last, but certainly not least, were her professors.